 What was your first job in the fashion industry?

 After the degree “Bachelor of Science” I went to New York and there I worked for the designers Barry Kieselstein- Cord and Ralph Lauren.

 Please talk about the changes in your life, given that you have your own brand.

-Initially, of course I am very proud that I lead my own company.
-Meanwhile, the brand JETTE is existing for 20 years.
+Initially, of course, I am very proud that I lead my own company.
+Meanwhile, brand JETTE is existing for 20 years.
 The life as a self- employed businesswoman to be sure is very intense.
-One is burning for the own ideas, one always wants to get ahead- new plans, new designs, new business partners.
-It was very exciting the first years.
+One is burning for their own ideas, one always wants to get ahead- new plans, new designs, new business partners.
+It was very exciting for for the first years.
 But meanwhile, I became clearly calmer and I am granting myself more time for my family and me.
 Of course, this is due to my great team around me.

 Tell us about your line for QVC.